paguerre3/go/README.md

   - **Allocation/Deallocation**: Handled by the garbage collector, which may introduce some overhead.
   - **Lifetime**: Managed automatically; memory is freed when there are no references to it.

-Here’s a simple example illustrating stack and heap usage:
+Here are 2 examples illustrating stack and heap usage:

 ```go
 package main